General Electric/Rolls-Royce F136: Development

 From 2006 to 2010 the Defense Department has not requested funding for the alternate F136 engine program, but Congress has maintained program funding.

 On 19 December 2009, U.S. Congress approved continued funding for the F136 engine program in fiscal year 2010.
 The U.S. Defense Department did not request FY 2010 funding for the F136 engine program.
 In a report filed on 18 June 2009, the House Armed Services Committee cited Pratt & Whitney F135 engine program cost overruns of $1.872 billion as cause to continue funding the F136 engine.

 On 2 November 2009, the F136 team said that they would redesign a small part of the diffuser leading to the combustor after a failure during testing.
-Testing resumed on January 22, 2010.
+Testing resumed on 22 January 2010.
 The GE Rolls-Royce Fighter Engine Team is currently in the fourth year of its System Development and Demonstration (SDD) contract with the US Government Joint Program Office.
 The Fighter Engine Team has totaled more than 800 hours of testing on pre-SDD and SDD engines.
 In early 2010, full afterburning thrust was reached in testing of the first production standard engine.

 On 24 March 2011, the Department of Defense issued a 90-day temporary stop work order after Congress failed to pass the defense budget.
 GE declared that it would continue work on the engine program with their own funds in spite of the stop-work order, as allowed in the order and as had been suggested by Schwartz the previous year.
 However GE is limited to design work only, as the stop-work prevents their use of the existing hardware.

 On 12 April 2011, GE reduced its team on project from 1,000 workers down to 100, who will work on the F136 and engine technologies for "future combat aircraft".
 GE will redeploy the workers to commercial projects, but will not hire the hundreds of new engineers it was expecting.
 On 25 April 2011, the Department of Defense ended the contract with GE and demanded that the engines built to date be turned over.

 On 5 May 2011, GE and RR offered to pay for the development through FY2012 and asked for access to the materials.
 By switching to self funding the cost would reduce from $480 million a year to only $100 million, 60% to be paid by GE and 40% to be paid by RR.
-After self-funding the project GE and Rolls-Royce announced on 2 December 2011, that they would not continue development of the F136 engine because it is not in their best interest.
+After self-funding the project GE and Rolls-Royce announced on 2 December 2011, that they would not continue development of the F136 engine because it is not in their best interest, citing the "continued uncertainty in the development and production schedules for the JSF Program."
 By then, the six engines had logged more than 1,200 hours of testing since 2009.
-During the year, GE said that development of the engines was 80% complete; the remaining work would have required US$1.9-2.6 billion in funding.
+During the year, GE said that development of the engines was 80% complete; the remaining work would have required US$1.9–2.6 billion in funding.